-CEGE 4011 / CEGE 5570: Design for Sustainable Development – India
+CEGE 4581 / CEGE 5570 / PA 5790: Design for Sustainable Development – India

-The class will have four pre-departure meetings in Minnesota in spring 2017.
-Program dates are May 15 – June 5, 2017.
-The program cost will be approximately $4,800/student.
+The class will have four pre-departure meetings in Minnesota in spring 2019.
+Program dates are May 16 – June 7, 2019.
+The program cost will be approximately $5,000/student.
 This class is open to upper-level undergraduates (juniors and seniors) and graduate students at the University of Minnesota.
-The 2016 syllabus can be found here.
+Last year’s syllabus can be found here (subject to change slightly).
 More details, including the application process, are available on the study abroad site.
 Apply ASAP; applications will remain open until filled.

 Learn more about previous student experiences on these blogs written during previous courses:

 ARCH 5250: Global Convergence Laboratory – Puerto Rico